jameslovallo/snappy/packages/composer/README.md

 ## Example
 Below is an example using each of the keys in a `composer` object.
 You can see the complete demo code [here](https://codepen.io/jameslovallo/pen/xxWzjeb).
 > You will notice that other functions are referenced, i.e. `this.phoneLink` or `this.phoneClick`.
-You can add as many functions as you want to your composer object and use them as prop handlers, in your template, or in event listeners.
+You can add as many functions as you want to your composer object and use them as prop handlers, in your template, in your CSS, or in event listeners.

 ### component
 The name of your new component.
 Must follow custom element naming convention.